vineyard-bloom/vineyard-minotaur/README.md

-# Vineyard Blockchain Scanner
+# Vineyard Blockchain Monitor

-Scans blockchains using the Vineyard Blockchain Protocol
+Monitors blockchains using the Vineyard Blockchain Protocol